Overview

 annual management fee of $6,000 per year.
 Our minimum annual management fee will not apply

-becomes an advisory client.
-Many existing advisory clients are subject to a different minimum fee
+waived in the client’s first calendar year.
+Many existing advisory clients are subject to a different

-to time, in our sole discretion.
+fee from time to time, in our sole discretion.

-advisory services or investment advice for certain strategies and model portfolios.
-Generally,
+services or investment advice for certain strategies and model portfolios.
+Generally, advisory

-advisory clients bear the additional costs, fees and expenses associated with investments in these
+clients bear the additional costs, fees and expenses associated with investments in these

-advisory client accounts directly.
-We disclose the existence of the additional costs, fees and
+advisory fees directly from the advisory client’s account.
+We disclose the existence of the

-expenses in the investment management agreement we enter into with the advisory client and in
+additional costs, fees and expenses in the investment management agreement we enter into with

-ancillary documents or communications with the advisory client.
+the advisory client and in ancillary documents or communications with the advisory client.

 Factors that influence the amount of management fees we charge advisory clients include client